edaehn/bitsgalore.github.io/_posts/2020-03-11-does-microsoft-onedrive-export-large-ZIP-files-that-are-corrupt.md

 ## Revision history

-- 14 March 2020: added analysis with Python *zipfile*, and updated conclusions accordingly
+- 14 March 2020: added analysis with Python *zipfile*, and updated conclusions accordingly.

 [^1]: For unzip you can check this this by running it with the `--version` switch.
 If the output includes `ZIP64_SUPPORT` this means ZIP64 is supported.